 - Weight Limit:350 lbs

-The Assault Fitness AirRunner features an entirely new design for a treadmill.
-The treadmill platform is a unique, raised shape that keeps you working for every step.
-The machine is quieter than other models of a treadmill because it uses no electricity except what the runner produces.
+The Assault Fitness AirRunner is our favorite among the best manual treadmills and features an entirely new design for a manual treadmill.
+The treadmill platform has a unique, curved shape and slat belt that keeps you working for every step.
+The machine is quieter than other manual treadmills, and it's made of high-quality materials.

 - The resistance on the treadmill is very high, so heavier adults will receive an excellent workout.

-- You can use the treadmill for Tabata sprints.
+- You can use this treadmill for Tabata sprints.

 - The tension settings might make running on the treadmill difficult for some users.